Here’s a somewhat shocking stat for you: one in eight American women will likely develop some kind of thyroid issue.

 Thyroid imbalance happens when the various thyroid hormones stop functioning optimally.
 Symptoms usually range from weight gain, constipation, and dry skin to depression, muscle aches, and brain fog.

-If you’re concerned about your thyroid or have been diagnosed with Hypothyroidism or Hashimoto’s Thyroiditis, Parsley Health’s Medical Membership is a great way to begin healing your body from the inside out.
+If you’re concerned about your thyroid or have been diagnosed with Hypothyroidism or Hashimoto’s Thyroiditis, a Parsley Medical Membership is a great way to begin healing your body from the inside out.

 Why does thyroid imbalance occur?